Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ```
 conda install python=3.6
 ```
-Lastly, we need to install a few Python packages.
+Also, we need to install a few Python packages.
 ```
 conda install tensorflow scikit-learn keras pandas
 ```